The Hemingway Burger is a burger created by Ernest Hemingway with a wild number of ingredients that come together to make one great burger.

 - Hamburger buns, sliced cheese, lettuce, sliced tomato and onion, ketchup, mustard, and mayonnaise, for serving

-- Serve on buns with lettuce, tomato, onion, ketchup, mustard, and mayonnaise as desired.
+- Serve.
+Serve on buns with lettuce, tomato, onion, ketchup, mustard, and mayonnaise as desired.

 - Beau Monde seasoning is available in the spice aisle of most grocery stores.
 If you can’t find it, substitute in celery powder.

 - Recipe adapted from Saveur.